|

 travel from the one tropic to the other?

-Even the dice which naturalists use to play their games is
+Even the dice which naturalists use to play their games with is not ten-

-not ten- but six-sided, simply because space does not have
+but six-sided, simply because space does not have five but three

 In the wisest words of the most ancient of philosophers we